When Does the First Film "The Time Machine" (1960) Take Place?

 802701 AD

-We know this because the dials on the Time Machine read "OCT" and "12" and "802701" just after H. George Wells makes his first big jump into the future.
+We know this because the dials on the Time Machine read "OCT" and "12" and "802701" just after H. George Wells makes his first huge jump into the future.
 So it's October of 802701 AD.

 -After the first of these, the time machine dials tell us it is "SEP" "13" "1917".
-So it's September of 1917 AD.
+George also says, "In the year of 1917, I stopped." as he slows the machine to a stop.
+So it's certainly September of 1917 AD at the end of this first jump.

--After the second trip, his famous machine reads "JUN" "19" "1940" so we know its July of 1940 AD during this part.
+-After the second trip, his famous machine reads "JUN" "19" "1940" and he narrates, "The last time I stopped was in 1917, 23 years ago"...
+So we know its July of 1940 AD during this part.

--After the third trip, it displays: "AUG" and "18" and "1966" so we know it is August of 1966 AD.
+-After the third trip, it displays: "AUG" and "18" and "1966" so we know it is August of 1966 AD